Total Cost of Risk (or TCOR) is the only accepted measurement of an organization’s entire cost structure as it relates to risk.

 Components of Total Cost of Risk

-Total Cost of Risk is the sum of 4 major components that are individually measured and quantified.
-Risk Financing Costs, Loss Costs (Direct and Indirect), Administration Costs and Taxes & Fees.
+Total Cost of Risk is the sum of four major components that are individually measured and quantified:

 Risk Financing Costs

 Risk Financing Costs include all insurance premiums and attendant costs.
-Attendant costs should include broker commissions or fees, captive contributions, dividend adjustments, letters of credit and any other items that impact the either the funding of transfer or retention of risk.
+Attendant costs include broker commissions/fees, captive contributions, dividend adjustments, letters of credit, and any other costs impacting the funding of risk transfer or retention.

-Loss Costs are generally broken up into 2 parts.
-The direct cost of the losses and the indirect cost of losses.
-Both of these items impact the organization’s Total Cost of Risk.
+There are two types of Loss Costs: The direct cost and the indirect cost of losses.
+Both loss components impact the organization’s Total Cost of Risk.

-- Direct Cost of Losses — Deductibles and claims that are anticipated and funded inside the organization’s risk financing program. (i.e. Captive, Deductible or Self Insurance Programs) In addition the cost of administering claims by third party administrators (TPA’s) are considered a direct cost of the loss as the TPA expense is usually a direct correlation of the claims experience.
-Any uninsured loss is also a direct cost of loss.
+The cost of administering claims by third party administrators (TPA’s) are also considered a direct cost, as the TPA expense is usually a direct correlation of the claims experience.
+An uninsured loss is also a direct cost of loss.

-- Indirect Loss Costs — Every loss creates a corresponding expense that is unfunded and in some cases unanticipated.
+- Indirect Loss Costs — Every loss creates a corresponding expense that is unfunded and, in some cases, unanticipated.
 While the risk financing (insurance) may pay the known claim, there is a high correlation of additional unfunded business expenses that arise from virtually any claim.
-These loss costs are commonly known as The Iceberg.
-These are quantified and measured in an accurate Total Cost of Risk calculation.
-(For more on the subject of Indirect Loss Costs see the Wikipedia Indirect Loss cost topic)

-Financial impacts incurred in providing the services required to effectively administer a Total Cost of Risk Program.
-They include claims management, risk control and all other project costs such as data analytics.
-In the case where a firm pays additional fees or expense for these services, they are an addition to the TCOR formula.
-However, when they are provided by a third party (Insurance Brokerage or Risk Management Services Provider) as part of the relationship, they are a reduction to the extent that the measurable ROI exceeds the cost of the services.
+Administrative Costs are the financial impacts associated with providing services to administer a Total Cost of Risk Program effectively.
+They include claims management, risk control, and all other project costs such as data analytics.
+If a firm pays additional fees or expenses for these services, they are an addition to the TCOR formula.
+However, when a third party (insurance brokerage or risk management services provider) provides the services as part of the relationship, they reduce the TCOR to the extent the measurable ROI exceeds the cost of the services.

 Taxes and Fees

-The taxes and fees attached to the placement of the risk financing program.
-They are the various State taxes that become part of the insurance placements that are paid to governmental and regulatory bodies. (i.e. State Surplus Lines or Admission Fees)
+Taxes and fees attached to the placement of the risk financing program must be added to the TCOR.
+These are the various state taxes attached to insurance placements and are paid to governmental and regulatory bodies (e.g., state surplus lines or admission fees.)

 Calculate TCOR – The Formula